ALEXDEX376/ADLinux/README.md

 With a huge amount of changes.
 Look at the changelog for more info

 # Misc
 Wiki is under development.
+Many pages (EG - CREDITS) are now being moved to the wiki.
+Look there for more information.

-Any help would be appreciated here - https://www.reddit.com/r/Operatingsystems/comments/1nrnowk/adlinux_created_it_in_school_holidays/
+Any help would be appreciated here - https://www.reddit.com/r/Operatingsystems/comments/1nrnowk/adlinux_created_it_in_school_holidays

 If you face any issue, please put it on the issues page